larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ## Kernel Optimizations & Tweaks

-`/etc/sysctl.d/` is the system administrator’s drop-in configuration directory for persistent Linux kernel changes & tweaks during runtime.
-These changes are known as sysctl settings.
-These settings are applied automatically during boot.
-These are a combination of CachyOS settings and other sources.
-To read what they do, click [**here.**](70-settings.conf)
+`/etc/sysctl.d/` is the drop-in configuration directory for persistent Linux kernel changes & tweaks during runtime.
+Settings in *.conf files in this directory are applied automatically during boot.
+The changes offered here are a combination of CachyOS settings and other sources.
+To read what they do, middle click [**here.**](70-settings.conf) to open it in another tab

 ```zsh
 # Clone repo first: